-The minimum time required for an acquisition is dependent on a number of factors, including the ExposureTime (i.e. the time in seconds during which the EMCCD collects light prior to readout) and the Triggeringmode.
-Triggering modes are described in more detail in pages 31 - 33.
+The minimum time required for an acquisition is dependent on a number of factors, including the Exposure Time (i.e. the time in seconds during which the EMCCD collects light prior to readout) and the Triggering mode.
+Triggering modes are described briefly on pages 33 - 34.